 The majority of access doors have a minimum of 820mm clear opening width.
-Where doors do not currently met requirements these will be upgraded as the school renovates the buildings according to its asset management plan and when funding becomes available.
+Where doors do not currently meet requirements, they will be upgraded as the school renovates the buildings according to its asset management plan and when funding becomes available.